 On average, Achilles tendon surgery recovery lasts up to 12 months.
 Then, you will be able to engage in sports activities.
 Minimal loads are permitted during the first 2-6 weeks after treatment.
 You will have to wear a walking boot and use crutches during this period.

-Walking and driving after Achilles tendon surgery is possible after the 7 weeks.
+Walking and driving after Achilles tendon surgery in New Jersey City is possible after the 7 weeks.
 Swimming and biking are recommended to strengthen the muscles of the injured leg.
 Avoid overloads to make Achilles tendon surgery recovery time shorter.

 In 6 weeks you may do balancing exercises, ankle ROM, and gastroc/soleus stretching.
 Swimming is possible if the wounds are completely healed.
 For recovery after Achilles tendon surgery to be successful, do not perform exercises that create movement compensations.